Am I Allowed to Spank my Child?

 However, the Court continued and noted that, “there is a significant distinction between reasonable corporal punishment of children by their parents and conduct so extreme that it clearly damages a young person.”
 Indiana courts have looked to the level of force and the length time the force was applied as markers to determine reasonableness and criminal culpability.
 The Court in Williams conceded that pain is an integral part of corporal punishment, but noted that corporal punishment that lasted for two hours went well beyond any boundary of reasonableness.
 That is, while pain is necessarily a part of corporal punishment, it can become criminal if done for an extended period of time.

 Looking for an Indiana criminal defense or an attorney experienced in addressing crimes involving parents and children?
 Contact the attorneys at Keffer Hirschauer LLP today if you have questions or believe your parental, constitutional, or criminal rights have been violated.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.